 - Paying freelancers

-For a blogger, this is more mundane and time-consuming work, but they’re essential to running a successful and profitable blog.
+For a blogger, this is pretty mundane and time-consuming work, but these are essential tasks if you want to run a successful blog.
 Some larger blogs have multiple VAs working as a team to support the blogger.

 4. Customer service

-With big, big companies like Apple and Amazon outsourcing customer service support means this is a growing and in-demand field for anyone who wants to become a virtual assistant.
-But, small business owners need VA customer service support too.
+Big companies like Apple and Amazon outsourcing customer service support means this is a growing and in-demand field for anyone who wants to become a virtual assistant.
+But small business owners need VA customer service support too.

 This job is pretty broad, but it includes tasks like responding to comments, processing orders, managing payments, troubleshooting, etc.